-SYDNEY'S CYCLING FUTURE: CYCLING FOR EVERYDAY TRANSPORT, 2013 say they would cycle if it were made safe.
+SYDNEY'S CYCLING FUTURE: CYCLING FOR EVERYDAY TRANSPORT, 2013

 Linking cycling to urban growth is a key principle of Sydney's Cycling Future and as one of the fastest growing areas in NSW, this is pertinent to Parramatta.
-The Draft Parramatta Bike Plan is consistent with this focus, and population growth hotspots are used to prioritise the bicycle infrastructure network set out in the Draft Bike Plan.
+The Parramatta Bike Plan is consistent with this focus, and population growth hotspots are used to prioritise the bicycle infrastructure network set out in the Bike Plan.

-The key target market of this Sydney's CyclingFuture strategy is the 70% of NSW residents who
+The key target market of this Sydney's CyclingFuture strategy is the 70% of NSW residents who say they would cycle if it were made safe.